canonical/certification-docs/Policy_Guide.rst

 is needed, such as for a tender or business case, we will create and provide an official PDF Certificate for your system.

+To request a physical certificate, please contact your Partner Engineer.

 Sending Canonical Hardware
 --------------------------
 As a condition of Certification, a sample of each certified system must be